-Many people believe that they don’t have what it takes to make a difference to the world.
-They believe only people like Mahatma Gandhi, Mother Theresa, Thomas Edison, Albert Einstein, Bill Gates, and the likes, are capable of making a difference.
+Many people believe that they don’t have what it takes to make a difference in the world.
+They believe only people like Mahatma Gandhi, Mother Theresa, Thomas Edison, Albert Einstein, Bill Gates, and the like, are capable of making a positive impact.

-The truth is, every one of us is put in this world to contribute and make a difference to the world in our own unique way.
+The truth is, every one of us can contribute and make a difference in our own unique way.
 It need not be anything out of the world.
 It just needs to be something you do with the intention of ‘doing good’.

-The following are some ideas as to how small people like us can make a difference to the world.
+The following are eight ideas for how anyone can make a difference in the world:

 1. It Need Not Be an Enormous Task